 Greek Language and Literature

-The ancient Greeks pioneered, developed, and in fact, named almost every literary genre known to the Western tradition: epic, lyric, and pastoral poetry, tragic and comic drama, prose history, philosophy, and the novel all have deep roots in the literature of ancient Greece.
+The ancient Greeks pioneered, developed, and in fact, named many familiar genre of World literature: epic, lyric, and pastoral poetry, tragic and comic drama, prose history, philosophy, and the novel all have deep roots in the literature of ancient Greece.
 The Greeks did this despite not having adopted a writing system capable of recording these literary forms until relatively late in their cultural history.
 Alongside Latin, ancient Greek (sometimes called “Classical Greek”) is one of the professional Classicist’s most powerful tools for identifying and analyzing culturally significant texts, events, objects, and ideas.
 Homer’s Iliad and Odyssey, for instance, Sophocles’ Oedipus the King, Plato’s dialogues, the Hippocratic Oath, and Aristotle’s treatises on ethics, politics, and physics were all written originally in Greek over two thousand years ago.
 Our researchers and students use their understanding of the Greek language and its various dialects to further our understanding of these influential texts and of the ancient culture that produced them.